Brian Burland: Personal life

-Burland was married and divorced three times: to Charlotte Ann “Gale” Burland (with whom he had three children: Susan, Anne and William), to Edwina Trentham (mother of his son Benjamin) and finally to Ishbel Gibb Lee.
-He was the first Bermudian to become a Bahá'í, in 1949, and said: "It's been an inspiration for all my writing and painting; it's a connection with a higher power."
+Burland was married and divorced three times: to Charlotte Ann "Gale" Burland (with whom he had three children: Susan, Anne and William), to Edwina Trentham (mother of his son Benjamin) and finally to Ishbel Gibb Lee.
+He was the first Bermudian to convert to the Baháʼí Faith, in 1949, and said: "It's been an inspiration for all my writing and painting; it's a connection with a higher power."

 Burland suffered from Huntington's disease in his later life and spent his last years at Westmeath Nursing Home and finally at Sylvia Richardson Care Facility.
 He died on 11 February 2010 at the age of 78.
-He was buried on 16 February 2010 at St. Paul's Church, Paget, following a Baháʼí memorial service at the church hall.
+He was buried on 16 February 2010 at St. Paul's Church, Paget, following a Bahá'í memorial service at the church hall.

 Recognition, awards and legacy

-In 1994 he received a Lifetime Achievement Award from the Bermuda Arts Council.
+In 1994, Burland received a Lifetime Achievement Award from the Bermuda Arts Council.

 In 2001, the Bermudian government's Department of Community and Cultural Affairs established the Bermuda Literary Awards, and Burland won the Founder's Award and the prize for Children's and Young Adult Fiction.
 In 2007, the fiction award was renamed the Brian Burland Prize for Fiction.

-After his death Burland's family donated a collection of his original manuscripts, unpublished novels, poems, journals, correspondence and paintings, for educational use to Bermuda College, where on 9 May 2013 the Brian Burland Centre for Research was formally opened.
+After his death, Burland's family donated a collection of his original manuscripts, unpublished novels, poems, journals, correspondence and paintings, for educational use to Bermuda College, where on 9 May 2013 the Brian Burland Centre for Research was formally opened.
 Dedicated to preserving and promoting his works and as well as to encouraging aspiring Bermudian writers, the Centre features a specially commissioned mural by leading Bermudian artist Graham Foster that depicts imagery from four Burland novels: The Sailor and the Fox, Flight of the Cavalier, A Fall From Aloft, and Stephen Decatur, the Devil and the Endymion.

 A special course is to be taught at Bermuda College on the work of Brian Burland, whom Angela Barry of the Burland Collection Committee has described as "the greatest writer never to be known or acknowledged in the country of his birth".